 Location names from the different sources might be associated with the Web page, and the kind and number of sources providing each piece of information might be tracked and used to score the identified location information.

 A couple of years back, Google came out with a patent application on Assigning Geographic Locations to Web Pages.
 I wrote a number of detailed posts about it at Cre8asite Forums.
 That patent filing described how Google might identify a location for a page, and make other pages on the same site “geographically relevant” for that location.
-It reminded me some of the process in this patent filing of “propagating” relevance for related pages.
+It reminded me some of the processes in this patent filing of “propagating” relevance for related pages.

 We’re told that a machine learning system might be used to decide how to weigh the different kinds of “location confidence” evidence, and pointed towards a couple of other granted Google patents: